d-krupke/slurminade/README.md

 The code is super simple and open source, don't be afraid to create a fork that fits your own needs.

 If slurm is not available, `distribute` results in a local function call.
-To enforce a distribution to a slurm node, use `force_distribute`.
 Analogous for `srun` and `sbatch` (giving some extra value on top of just forwarding to *simple_slurm*).